erik-farmer/awesome_pkg/README.md

 ## However (again)
 I've attempted to downgrade and it was still installing 0.0.3 I will consult the internet once again!
 But this seems like a good stopping point before lunch.

+## Back at it...
+(a few days later)

+Going to try wheel.
+Deleting all of the old build files and releases on github and start over with wheel.
+Then I will try to use this tagging scheme: `git+ssh://git@github.com/erik-farmer/awesome_pkg.git@v<version>`